Distributed execution

 Starting the simulation

 With the above in place, we now have all the pieces we need to start a distributed simulation.
 We do this by starting the MUSCLE3 manager and giving it the configuration files.
-It will then start the needed model instances, help then to find each other, and distribute the settings to them.
+It will then start the needed model instances, help them to find each other, and distribute the settings to them.
 The instances will then connect to each other via the network and run the simulation.

 The manager is included with the Python version of MUSCLE3.
-Running make
+Running make or

-directory will create a virtual
+make python in the docs/source/examples directory will create a virtual

 env with MUSCLE3 and all the dependencies needed by the examples installed.